 There's a three part test to determine the reasonableness of a checkpoint.
 See Brown v.
 Texas, 443 U.S. 47, 50, 99 S.Ct.
 2637, 2640, 61 L.Ed.2d 357, 361(1979).
 The court must look to "(1) the gravity of the public concerns served by the seizure, (2) the degree to which the seizure advances the public interest, and (3) the severity of the interference with individual liberty."
 Lidster, 540 U.S. at 427, 124 S.Ct. at 890, 157 L.Ed.2d at 852 quoting Brown, 443 U.S. at 51, 99 S.Ct.
 At 2640, 61 L.Ed.2d at 362.
 The second element of a reasonable checkpoint requires the police narrowly tailor the checkpoint to serve the primary programmatic purpose.
 See Lidster at 427.
 Without tailoring, "it is possible a roadblock purportedly established to check licenses could be located and conducted in such a way as to facilitate the detection of crimes unrelated to licensing."
 See LaFarve 10.8(a), at 347-48.

-You have read the best review article categorized by accident attorney and the title The Legality of DUI Checkpoints by Broward County DUI Attorney,.
-You can bookmark or spread this post by using this URL http://duiattorney-info.blogspot.com/2012/04/the-legality-of-dui-checkpoints-by.html.
+and the title The Legality of DUI Checkpoints by Broward County DUI Attorney,.
+You can bookmark or spread this post by using this URL https://duiattorney-info.blogspot.com/2012/04/the-legality-of-dui-checkpoints-by.html.
 Thank You!

 Comments :